La chercheuse d’esprit, a Pantomime Ballet

 The stereotypical appearance of a “learned” man, with his “lawyer’s” neckwear, white conservative wig, and dark garment.

 Nicette seule se met à pleurer et ne sait quel parti prendre.
 Elle aperçoit dans le lointain M. Narquois qui se promène un livre à la main, et qui médite profondément sur ce qu’il lit.
 Elle va à lui espérant qu’un homme qui passe pour un prodige de science pourra lui procurer de l’Esprit.
 Elle l’aborde en tremblant, et lui fait une grande révérence.
 M. Narquois admire son air innocent, et lui demande ce qu’elle veut de lui: elle lui fait entendre qu’elle desire de l’esprit, et le prie de lui dire où l’on en peut trouver pour de l’argent.
 M. Narquois sourit à cette demande, ce qui afflige l’innocente Nicette; mais il la console en lui apprenant que c’est en lisant de bons livres que l’on peut en acquérir.
 Nicette, en conséquence, lui demande le sien, qu’il prête avec plaisir, elle le retourne de tous les côtés et finit par le laisser tomber; (‘Alone, Nicette begins to cry, at a loss about what to do.
-She catches sight of Monsieur Narquois at some breadth, who is strolling along with a book in his hand, in deep meditation concerning what he has been reading.
-She goes over to him in the hope that a man who passes for a prodigy in learning will be able to find wits for her.
+She catches sight of Monsieur Narquois at some breadth, who is strolling along with a book in his hand, in deep meditation concerning what he is reading.
+She goes over to him in the hope that a man who passes for a prodigy in learning will be able to get some wits for her.
 She goes up to him, shaking, and does a grand révérence.
 Monsieur Narquois is surprised at her innocent manner and asks her what she wants with him.
 She gives him to understand that she wants wits and entreats him to tell her where she might buy such.
 Monsieur Narquois smirks at this question, which upsets innocent Nicette, but he makes up for this by informing her that such can be acquired by reading good books.
 Nicette then asks him for his book, which he gladly hands over.
-She turns it this way and that way and ends up dropping it.’)
+She turns it this way and that and ends up dropping it.’)

 (arrangement for violin (Mojca Gal) and fortepiano (Thys Grobelnik))